 - Native lily flowers point downwards—except for the Wood Lily.
 Think of them like flower-bells.

-Already have lilies in your garden and wondering if they’re native?
+Already have lilies in your garden, and I’m wondering if they’re native?
 Look at the way the flowers point.
 If the flower points upwards—unless it looks like the Wood Lily—it’s non-native.

 Non-native Lilies